 - Device Types - Whether or not either side of the tunnel is a live (connected device) or model device.

-You can also search the filtered results by device name or IP address by entering that information in the search bar.
+- You can also search the filtered results by device name or IP address by entering that information in the search bar.
 The search is case-insensitive.